JamBid/Jam/README.md

 ## Configuring the databases
 ### Dev

-In you editor of choice or cml, run and commit the following code:
+In you editor of choice or cml, connect to the database and then run and commit the following code:

 * [db/create_schema.sql](db/create_schema.sql)
 * [db/create_user.sql](db/create_user.sql)